incredibleiti/RUSTING/README.md

 # Project Overview

 This project is a simple Rust application that demonstrates the addition of two integers and includes a guessing game.
+Over the time this repo will keep on evolving, and adding more samples into it.
+Goal is to make a descriptive demo tutorial which one can follow if coming from C++ or OOPs background

 ## Building the Project